Bassett88/arkosR36S/Frequently-Asked-Questions---RG351MP.md

 If its savedata dlc: place it in the SAVEDATA folder.
 If its a game data DLC: place it in the GAME folder

-## Q. Sleep keeps crashing my devices.
-How do I address this?
-### A. Using sleep mode on this device has some specific requirements that must be met or a crash/freeze is likely to happen:

-* Only sleep the device when you're in a retroarch based emulator or at the the Emulationstation menu.
-* Do not sleep the device when in any other system such as NDS, Retrorun, Daphne, standalone Mupen64plus, Amiberry, File Manager, video player, etc.
-* Do not sleep the device while playing a video preview in Emulationstation or a screensaver video.
-Best to be at the main system select screen then sleep the device.
-* If the device has a weak wifi signal, it will cause issues like this as well.
-It's best to turn off wifi when not using it.
-You can use F+L3 to toggle the wifi off (flashes the center led twice) or go to Options section>Advanced>Disable Wifi.
-* If and when you experience a crash from sleep, try a safe shutdown first using F + Tap Power.
-If that doesn't work, you're only choice is a hard reset.

 ## Q. Can the power LED be completely turned off via software?
 ### A. No.  This LED can only be changed from green to red and back again.
 It can not be completely turned off via software.